eufossa/symfony-hackathon-2019/achievements/documentation.md

 The hackathon gave all participants lots of positive energy, something that became obvious during the days after the hackathon.
-The stream of new PRs continued to be impressively high, with over 24 new pull requests created at Monday (that almost equals the achievements of the hackathon!).
+The stream of new PRs continued to be impressively high, with over 24 new pull requests created on Monday (that almost equals the achievements of the hackathon!).
 As new contributors have learned how to document their features, our hopes are high that the documentation will receive more help from all contributors in the future!